Medicare insurance choices made easyShop now

 Be prepared for your familyShop now

-Fixed-benefit indemnity medical insurance is a different kind of health insurance that pays set cash amounts to help you affordably manage the health care needs of today versus the possible needs of tomorrow.
-Fixed-benefit indemnity medical insurance policies do not cover pre-existing conditions.
-Fixed-benefit indemnity medical insurance is also not considered minimum essential coverage under the Affordable Care Act (ACA, also called Obamacare), and even if you enroll in and maintain fixed-benefit indemnity coverage, you may still be subject to the tax penalty.
+Medical Indemnity Insurance is a different kind of health insurance that pays set cash amounts to help you affordably manage the health care needs of today versus the possible needs of tomorrow.
+Medical Indemnity Insurance policies do not cover pre-existing conditions.
+Medical Indemnity Insurance is also not considered minimum essential coverage under the Affordable Care Act (ACA, also called Obamacare), and even if you enroll in and maintain medical indemnity coverage, you may still be subject to the tax penalty.
 Further information about the ACA and its implications can be found in our Affordable Care Act Resource Center.